dellod/processing_examples/README.md

 Join our <strong>PARENT</strong> mailing list here for future workshops and events, or contact Libby at parents@ucra.ca for more information.

 ## Installation
-To run these examples on your machine...
-- Have Processing 3.5 or greater installed
+Download the latest version of Processing [here](https://processing.org/download/).

-- Install Python 3 mode through the Processing UI
+The default native language of Processing is Java and the Python interface mode can be installed through the Processing UI.